FreeGeekTwinCities/factotum/README.md

 + "Push" the application

 Here's how that process is carried out at FGTC:

 1. Log into our "ledger" server: `ssh fgtc@ledger`
 2. Change to the factotum directory: `cd factotum`
 3. Update the code: `git pull`
-4. (Optional) Update any pre-packaged Kanso modules: `kanso update`
+4. (Optional) Update any pre-packaged Kanso modules, such as jQuery: `kanso update`
 5. Send the updated code to the CouchDB server: `kanso push`

 ## Usage